Hurricane Dorian gains fury but might skirt Florida coast

 "It's hairy," he said.

-As of 8:30 p.m.
-EDT, Dorian was centred about 575 miles (925 kilometres) east of West Palm Beach with winds of 130 mph (205 kph).
-It was moving northwest at an ever-slower 10 mph (17 kph).
-Forecasters warned that its slow movement could subject the state to a prolonged and destructive pummeling from wind, storm surge and heavy rain.
+Early Saturday, Dorian was centred 445 miles (715 kilometres) east of West Palm Beach.
+It was moving northwest at 12 mph (17 kph).
+Forecasters warned that its slow movement means Florida could face a prolonged wallop of wind, storm surge and torrential rain.

-Coastal areas could get 6 to 12 inches (15 to 30 centimetres) of rain, with 18 inches (46 centimetres) in some places, triggering life-threatening flash floods, the hurricane centre said.
-FEMA official Jeff Byard said Dorian is likely to "create a lot of havoc" for roads, power and other infrastructure.
+Coastal areas of the southeastern United States could get 6 to 12 inches (15 to 30 centimetres) of rain, with 18 inches (46 centimetres) in some places, triggering life-threatening flash floods, the hurricane centre said.

-Also imperiled were the Bahamas , where canned food and bottled water were disappearing quickly and the sound of hammering echoed across the islands as people boarded up their homes.
-Dorian was expected to hit by Sunday with the potential for life-threatening storm surge that could raise water levels 15 feet above normal.
+Also imperiled were the Bahamas, where canned food and bottled water were disappearing quickly from shelves and the sound of hammering echoed across the islands as people boarded up their homes.
+Dorian was expected to hit the northwestern part of the Bahamas by Sunday with the potential for life-threatening storm surge that could raise water levels 15 feet (5 metres) above normal.

 "Do not be foolish and try to brave out this hurricane," Prime Minister Hubert Minnis said.
 "The price you may pay for not evacuating is your life."